What You Need to Know about Flood Insurance Coverage

 Seriously consider flood insurance.
 In some areas of Jefferson Parish, flood insurance is required in order to get a mortgage on a property; on the other hand, some areas of Louisiana might not have that requirement.
 Our agents can help you determine whether your property is located within official flood zone areas.
 We can then discuss what levels of coverage are available for you, either as a home owner or a renter.

 Another step you can take to protect your property is to make a detailed list of your belongings.
-Here is a free website to make a list.
 The better prepared you are, the less risk of damage you can have to your home or business.

 New Orleans were built below sea level.
 When the levees broke in 2005 they could not hold the high water of Lake Pontchartrain.
 Since New Orleans is below sea level the city filled up like a bowl.
 Even if your property is not situated in an official Special Flood Hazard Area, you might still be in danger of serious flooding.
 Don’t underestimate your risk.
 We can help you be prepared.